 Who they are: Capriotti's Sandwich Shop in Las Vegas, NV

 What they’re doing: Everybody loves free stuff!
-Capriotti's teamed up with a local news radio station to offer a $100 gift card to a lucky winner who tags their friend in the comments of their Facebook post.
+Capriotti's teamed up with a local news radio station to offer a $100 gift card to a lucky winner who tagged their friend in the comments of their Facebook post.

 Why it's awesome: There are a million types of contests you can run on social media.
 They're quick wins for both your restaurant and your fans.
 By asking guests to participate in fun trivia questions, riddles, fill-in-the-blanks, photo contests, caption contests, or even just by tagging their friends, the restaurant is building rapport with guests and encouraging engagement online.